-You’ve entered “The Hammer’s” exclusive Behind the Scenes page for this year’s 2020 “Hammer in Space” Super Bowl Commercial, with Darryl Isaacs.
-A lot went into this year’s production and we are so excited to share some little-known facts and hilarious anecdotes with all you Hammer fans!
+You’ve entered “The Hammer’s” exclusive Behind the Scenes page for the 2020 “Hammer in Space” Super Bowl Commercial, with Darryl Isaacs.
+A lot went into this production and we are so excited to share some little-known facts and hilarious anecdotes with all you Hammer fans!

 Robots!
 Corporate suits!
 Anti-gravity!
 Is there anything “The Hammer” can’t do?
 Buckle up!
 It’s going to be a crazy ride.